-Right-click the row header and select Set Row Height or select from the View menu.
-Specify row height in the Set Row Height dialog.
+Right-click anywhere on the table grid and select Display -> Set Row Height or select from the View menu.
 Specify row height in the Set Row Height dialog.

 Hint: This action applies on the current table grid only.

 Show/Hide Columns